f-gibellini/census-analysis/README.md

 - Notebooks are found in jnb folder
 - Code is found in src folder
-- Documentation and slides in docs folder
+- Documentation in docs folder
+- Models are found in models folder
+- Data can be placed in data folder

 In order to run the code it is reccommended to install the requirements in requirements.txt file.